Essential Travel Tools

 Seat Guru is useful for its seat maps.
 According to the site, you can enter any one of 1,261 aircraft into their search engine and come up with seat maps for your flight.

-It’s a good way to avoid sitting in a seat that doesn’t recline, or too close to the lav.
+It’s a good way to avoid sitting in a seat that doesn’t recline or is too close to the lav.
 If you’ve ever sat next to the bathrooms, you know how critical it is to have this information.
-They’ve got some other features on there now, but I use other sites for those things.
+They have some other features on there now, but I use other sites for those things.

 Maybe I need a cabin in the woods, complete with a hot tub situation.